wiktordurda/WiktorDurda/README.md

 ***

-### 🔮 Where would I like to be in five years?
-I would like to become a full stack developer with great knowledge of advanced and modern web dev concepts.

 ### ❗ What is important for me?
 The appearance and good design are very important to me, but one that is practical and functional.
 The website or application should be pleasing to the eye, but it must also be pleasant to use.

-### 🔭 What am I currently working on?
-I'd like to implement my knowledge of typescript in React project.

-### 📚 What would I like to learn in the near future?
-I'd like to learn one of the back-end language/tool.

-### ⚡ Fun fact:
-I recently co-produced a music video.
-[Watch!](https://youtu.be/xobbMVgPm0I)

 ### Languages and Tools: